DeepGraphLearning/GearNet/README.md

 ```

 ## Results
 Here are the results of GearNet w/ and w/o pretraining on standard benchmark datasets. **All the results are obtained with 4 A100 GPUs (40GB).
-Note results may be slightly different if the model is trained with 1 GPU and/or a smaller batch size.**
+Note results may be slightly different if the model is trained with 1 GPU and/or a smaller batch size.
+For EC and GO, the provided config files are for 4 GPUs with batch size 2 on each one.
+If you run the model on 1 GPU, you should set the batch size as 8.**
 More detailed results are listed in the paper.

 <table>